Healthy Homes Assessment Havelock North Central

 What We Do

-As building inspectors we handle all issues that come with specialist house examinations.
-We are here to ensure you make the best decision when buying your next home.
+As building inspectors we handle all issues associated with specialist home Inspections.
+We’re here to make sure you make the right choice when it comes to purchasing your next property.

-We are serious about your investment, and undertake comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning an home.
+We are serious about your investment and conduct detailed examinations to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the enjoyable aspects of purchasing or owning the house.

-We offer a wide range of solutions to make sure that you are fully informed of the condition of any property you might be looking to purchase or sell and also other services.
+We offer a wide range of services to make sure that you are fully updated on the condition of any property you may be thinking of buying or selling as well as additional services.

-We do not just cooperate with you, we also work with big clients like the local authorities, banks and insurance firms.
-Evidently they enjoy the peace of mind provided, because of the information contained in our building inspection reports.
+We not only work with you but we also work with important clients such as local councils, banks and insurance firms.
+They clearly appreciate this reassurance provided, thanks to the information provided in our building inspection reports.

 Get in Touch - Have Peace of Mind